 As part of the 2014 actuarial valuation, the current rates of both the employer and employee contribution rates were reviewed to check they were appropriate for meeting the costs of providing benefits in respect of future years’ service.
 Following this review, the Actuary recommended an increase to the employer and employee contribution rates for all membership categories.
-Following an employer and employee consultation on the proposals in the autumn of 2015, it was agreed the Scheme’s contribution rates would increase in April 2017 and April 2018.
+Following an employer and employee consultation on the proposals in the autumn of 2015, the Scheme’s contribution rates increased in April 2017 and April 2018.

 The Scheme’s financial Annual Report & Accounts for the year ending 5 April 2017 can be found here.